AndreyYamp/THND/README.md

 Analog temperature sensor MF52E B 3950K with 10Kohm resistor

 To use arduino_uip-master and Temboo libraries they should be moved to .zip archive before and then added to Arduino IDE separately.
-You also have to fill in your email and device email, google API key and password.
-For further information, please refer: https://temboo.com/library/Library/Google/Gmail/